AndyObtiva/glimmer/README.markdown

 When building a widget-related SWT object manually (e.g. `GridData.new(...)`), you are expected to use `SWT::CONSTANT` directly or BIT-OR a few SWT constants together like `SWT::BORDER | SWT::V_SCROLL`.

-Glimmer facilitates that with `GSwt` class by allowing you to pass multiple styles as an argument array of symbols instead of dealing with BIT-OR.
-For example: `GSwt[:border, :v_scroll]`
+Glimmer facilitates that with `GSWT` class by allowing you to pass multiple styles as an argument array of symbols instead of dealing with BIT-OR.
+For example: `GSWT[:border, :v_scroll]`

 ### Widget Properties